unode/firefox_decrypt/README.md

 It can be used to recover passwords from a profile protected by a Master Password as long as the latter is known.
 If a profile is not protected by a Master Password, a password will still be requested but can be left blank.

-This tool does not try to crack or brute-force the Master Password in any way.
+This tool also allows to perform a dictionary attack on the Master Password.
-If the Master Password is not known it will simply fail to recover any data.

 This script is written in Python and is compatible with versions ~~2.7+~~ (last is [0.7.0](https://github.com/unode/firefox_decrypt/releases/tag/0.7.0)) and 3.6+.
 On Windows, only Python 3 is supported.